davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 # Introduction

 An X.509 certificate {{!RFC5280}} relates two entities in the PKI: information about a subject and a proof from an issuer.
-Viewing the PKI as a graph of with entities as nodes, as in {{?RFC4158}}, a certificate is an edge between the subject and issuer.
+Viewing the PKI as a graph with entities as nodes, as in {{?RFC4158}}, a certificate is an edge between the subject and issuer.

 In some contexts, an application needs standalone subject information instead of